 Prague, Czech Republic

-Prague city center has a delicately ancient beauty and is very walkable (if crowds permit) with massed ranks of stunning historic buildings as well as some special attractions such as the Charles Bridge (sort of photo above), the glorious Astronomical Clock, Old Town Square, Prague Castle, St Vitus Cathedral, the Jewish Quarter and more.
+Prague is on the World’s Best Cities list due to its delicate ancient beauty and walkability (if crowds permit), with massed ranks of stunning historic buildings as well as some special attractions such as the Charles Bridge (sort of photo above), the glorious Astronomical Clock, Old Town Square, Prague Castle, St Vitus Cathedral, the Jewish Quarter and more.
 Interior attractions are also extensive with some fine museums, art galleries and theatre (puppet shows are an ancient tradition).

 The best time to visit Prague to avoid bleating herds of sheeple is mid-week (3/4 days could be enough) May, June, September, October unless you’re cold-resistant in which case winter should be crowd-free outside the Christmas holidays (expect snow and temperatures below zero).

 Finally, Prague is very good value, beer is superb (taste a real Budweiser! ).
 Traditional Czech food is hearty and heavy.
 Prague Pictures and more Information

 Apart from tourist crowds we can’t think of any downsides.
 Tourists need to choose their season to visit the fairytale streets of Prague as it gets hellishly crowded with city-break and packaged people at high times e. g. avoid mid-summer, school holidays and weekends.
 Winters can get extremely cold (well below zero).